 - Be a resident of Santa Clara County or one of several bordering counties (Alameda, San Mateo, San Benito, and Santa Cruz Counties) for at least one year prior to the application deadline, AND can demonstrate through professional history that artistic activity has had significant impact on residents of Santa Clara County.

-- Be enrolled as an undergraduate student in a degree program of any kind.
+- Be enrolled as an undergraduate or graduate student.

 - Be a prior recipient of an Artist Fellowship or Laureate from SVCREATES or Arts Council Silicon Valley.

-- Be a current or former employee or board member of SVCREATES, Arts Council Silicon Valley, or 1stACT Silicon Valley.
+- Be a current or former employee or board member of SVCREATES/Arts Council Silicon Valley/1stACT Silicon Valley.

-- 25 points: Community Impact – artist’s impact in Santa Clara County.
-Impact may be demonstrated through regional engagement such as, presentation of works, teaching, public readings and/or performances, volunteering, mentoring, advocacy (based on professional resume and discussion of artistic practice).
+- 25 points: Community Impact – artist’s impact on audiences and the arts ecosystem in Santa Clara County.
+Impact may be demonstrated through work that reflects or speaks to the community; through regional engagement such as, presentation of works, teaching, public readings and/or performances, volunteering, mentoring, advocacy.
+(Based on professional resume and discussion of artistic practice.)

-- 15 points: Professional Development – record of artist’s professional activities and achievements.
-Continuity and exploration of the art form by the applicant (based on professional resume and discussion of artistic practice).
+- 15 points: Professional Development – continuity and exploration of the art form by the applicant.
+Commitment to pursuing artistic challenges and growth.
+(Based on professional resume and discussion of artistic practice.)

 How to Apply

-All application materials will be submitted through SVCREATES online application portal, which will open on September 28, 2018.
-Applicants will need to log in to set up an account and get started.
+All application materials will be submitted through SVCREATES online application portal, which will open on November 1, 2019.
+Click here or on the red “Apply” button up in the right to log in to set up an account and get started.

 - What is your relationship to the artist?
 How do you know his/her work?